JW Marriott Austin

 LIFESTYLE — Competitions that are framed within lifestyle-oriented situations, such as cooking, home renovation, fashion, health and wellness, etc.

-REALITY & STUDIO-BASED — Competitions shot in reality-style or in-studio formats which can showcase a particular talent or skill of contestants, take place in professional/'in-the-field' settings or constructed within a special living environment.
+REALITY & STUDIO-BASED — Competitions shot in reality-style or in-studio formats which can showcase a particular talent or skill of contestants, take place in professional/'in-the-field' settings or constructed within a special living environment that may include social experiments (surveillance, dating/relationships), high-stakes/survival challenges and/or reenactments.

 FOOD — Programming, shot either in-studio or on location, with a food focus.
 Can be strictly instructional, or presenter-led docu-narrative but food must be a central element and focus of the story.

-ARTS & CULTURE — Non-fiction programs concerned with themes and/or subject matter focusing on issues, trends or individuals within the arts and culture sphere.
+ARTS & CULTURE — Non-fiction programs concerned with themes and/or subject matter focusing on issues, trends or individuals within the arts and culture sphere, including visual arts, music, literature, film, performance, design, fashion, architecture, cultural heritage, and creative industries.
+Projects may also explore cultural practices and artistic expression across different communities or regions, including travel-based storytelling that examines the cultural identity, traditions, and creative life of a geographic location.
 Can be one-offs or series.
 Note that variety shows, concert films/specials without significant documentary reportage and awards shows are not eligible for this category.

-HISTORY & BIOGRAPHY — Non-fiction projects concerned with historical subjects, and biographies of historical figures.
-Note that for "living history" programming, entrants may consider other categories in the factual entertainment sub-genres that they feel may be more appropriate.
+HISTORY & BIOGRAPHY — Non-fiction projects concerned with historical subjects, including modern and recent history, and biographies of important and/or historical figures.
 Can be one-offs or series.

 NATURE & SCIENCE — Non-fiction projects concerned with themes or subject matter relating to the environment, nature and wildlife, science, popular science, technology and medicine.
+Projects may also incorporate travel-based storytelling that investigates natural landscapes, biodiversity, scientific phenomena, or environmental challenges in different regions of the world.
 Can be one-offs or series.

 SPORTS DOCUMENTARY — Documentary-style series or one-offs concerned with historical or modern day sports stories, as well as biographies or profiles of athletic figures.
 Note that for reality-style sports programming or unscripted competition series involving sports elements, entrants should consider other categories in the unscripted entertainment sub-genres that they feel may be more appropriate (docureality, docusoap, reality competition, etc.).
 Does not include live sports programming, game coverage or specials, or daily news coverage.

-**NEW** BEST NON-FICTION PODCASTS — Podcasts that explore real-world topics and present well-researched, interesting angles on factual subject matter fields—whether current events, historical analysis, lifestyle, health and wellness, science and nature, or true crime—turning them into engaging, informative, and thought-provoking audio experiences.
+BEST NON-FICTION PODCASTS & VODCASTS — Podcasts (audio-only or incorporating video) that explore real-world topics and present well-researched, interesting angles on factual subject matter fields — spanning current events, historical analysis, lifestyle, health and wellness, science and nature, or true crime — turning them into engaging, informative, and thought-provoking podcast/vodcast programming.
+Can be standalone or serialized programs.
+Note that serialized programs are asked to provide 2-3 episodes that best represent the overall narrative arc of the story.

 DOCUSOAP — Lighter docureality fare, including celebreality, and 'soap opera'-styled situations, where characters are followed in a 'fly on the wall' manner.

-STRUCTURED REALITY — Program or series that examines the actions or behaviors of individuals within the construct of a social experiment, situational template or constructed special living environment, structured reality programs where a competition/winner is determined should be entered into a competition category (reality, dating, etc.)
+STRUCTURED REALITY — Program or series that examines the actions or behaviors of individuals within the construct of a social experiment, situational template or constructed special living environment.
+Structured reality programs where a competition/winner is determined should be entered into a competition category (reality & studio-based).